 In my post on the best portable pellet grills, I briefly reference the Traeger Scout and Ranger.
 I wanted to discuss them in more detail in a separate post (this post) as its not immediately apparent what the differences are between these two small pellet grills.
-So in this post, we are going to compare the two and discuss certain scenarios where you might want to consider a micro pellet grill such as the Traeger Scout or Ranger.
-Typically, if you own an RV or camping trailer you’re not going to have the space, or potentially the weight allowance to take along a traditional full-sized pellet grill which you would use in your back yard.
+So in this post, we are going to compare the two and discuss certain scenarios where you might want to consider a tabletop pellet grill such as the Traeger Scout or Ranger.
+If you own an RV/camping trailer, a tiny pellet grill/smoker such as this is going to be your ideal option.

 Introduction To The Traeger Scout and Ranger Pellet Grills

-You will have to top up the pellet hopper on the Traeger Scout/Ranger pellet grill probably every couple of hours: Image – Amazon
+You will have to top up the pellet hopper on the Traeger Scout/Ranger pellet grill probably every couple of hours: Image – Amazon.com

 Traeger Scout and Ranger Pellet Grill Features/Specifications